-Failing to take your end-users (marketing team) on the journey towards BAU may be perceived as a threat to jobs, or they may not understand the value and labor saving potential.
+Failing to take end users (your marketing team) on the journey towards BAU is hard.
+It may be perceived to threaten jobs, or it may be that users just don't understand the potential value and labour saving on offer.